Categorical braid group actions and cactus groups: Categorical representations of

 \subsection{Definition}

-In this section we introduce our main objects of study: categorical representations of the quantum group.
-The definition we use is originally due to Rouquier \cite{Rou2KM}, and we use the formulation due to Cautis-Lauda \cite{CaLa}.
+In this section we introduce our main objects of study: representations of the 2-quantum group on abelian categories, which we refer to as “categorical representations” of $U_q(\fg)$.
+This definition of the categorified quantum groups and their categorical actions is originally due to Rouquier and Khovanov-Lauda \cite{Rou2KM, KLI,KLII}.